New camping accommodation now available - find out more about our adventure lodges

-Located in an Area of Outstanding Natural Beauty in North Wales, Colomendy is the perfect environment for 7-11 year olds to explore the great outdoors
+Located in an Area of Outstanding Natural Beauty in North Wales, Colomendy is the perfect environment for young people to explore the great outdoors

 Breath-taking adventure park nestled in woodlands with a giant zipwire, climbing tower and an abundance of ropes courses

 Exceptionally realistic caving system built into a natural rock seam

 The 130 acre site is located just off the A55, set deep in a beautiful valley designated a Site of Special Scientific Interest.
 Surrounded by scenic hills and woodlands, it is one of the UK’s finest education and adventure centres.
 The huge site remains peaceful even when full, with vast open spaces for children, brimming with wildlife like badgers, bats, buzzards, newts and woodpeckers.